toucansites/website/contents/docs/[05]templates/[04]metadata/index.md

         `url` *(Optional)*
     }
     @Answer {
-        A direct URL for the repository or homepage for the template.
+        A direct link to the template’s homepage or repository.
     }
 }